Research experience – for pay or course credit!

 Prerequisites: 4th year standing and a cumulative GPA of 3.30.
 Contact the Department or a faculty member for more information or for full details see the U of L Calendar.

 An Honours Thesis is a great springboard into Graduate Studies.
-It also sets students apart when applying for other programs such as Medicine.
+It also sets students apart when applying for other programs such as Medicine, Pharmacy or Graduate School.

 An opportunity for students to gain University course credit for volunteer or employment experience.
 Students must have at least 2nd year status and a work or volunteer placement related to their academic program.
 Contact the Coordinator of Applied Studies for specific information or an application form (AH151; tel 403-329-2000).